Chatterino/chatterino2/src/providers/twitch/api/README.md

 URL: https://dev.twitch.tv/docs/api/reference#get-emote-sets

-- We implement this in `providers/twitch/api/Helix.cpp getEmoteSetData`
-  Used in:
-  - `providers/twitch/TwitchAccount.cpp` to set emoteset owner data upon loading subscriber emotes from Kraken
+  Not used anywhere at the moment.
+Could be useful in the future for loading emotes from Helix.

 ### Get Channel Emotes

 URL: https://dev.twitch.tv/docs/api/reference#get-channel-emotes

-- We implement this in `providers/twitch/api/Helix.cpp getChannelEmotes`
   Not used anywhere at the moment.

 ## TMI